irods/irods_docs/docs/system_overview/users_and_permissions.md

 ## StrictACL

-The iRODS setting 'StrictACL' is configured on by default in iRODS 4.x.
-This is different from iRODS 3.x and behaves more like standard Unix permissions.
+The iRODS setting 'StrictACL' is configured on by default in iRODS.
 This setting can be found in the `/etc/irods/core.re` file under acAclPolicy{}.

 The default setting is: